amanpalariya/console-game/README.md

 $anotherRandomNumber = r[0][!W-1]
 ```

-> Random expression are also expressions.
+> Random expressions are also expressions.

 ### Selection
 We can use `if` and `if not` to make selections.